ExaScience/elprep/README.md

 # Python Scripts

 The Python scripts have been tested with Python 2.7.6.
+Please add the elPrep and SAMtools binaries to your PATH for using these scripts.

 ## Name